- Study mode and duration: Work-based learning with online and on campus study; 48 months part-time

-This class presents a high-level overview of the software engineering lifecycle, software development processes, anatomy of software systems, testing principles and practices, maintenance and evolution.
-You’ll discover how these are used or applied within your organisation.
+This class will provide you with a high-level overview of the software engineering lifecycle, software development processes, anatomy of software systems, testing principles and practices, maintenance and evolution.
+You will discover how these are used or applied within your organisation.

 Information and Data 1

 You’ll gain a practical, high-level understanding of web systems and the languages and tools that can be used for their creation.
 You’ll acquire the skills to create a small web system, considering issues such as accessibility and security.

 You will gain a practical understanding of how to decompose problems into their component parts and abstract these parts to provide a solution.
 These skills are vital for computer programming.

 You will gain an understanding of leadership and management within the workplace and will acquire skills in leadership, recruitment and selection, and personal and professional growth.

 You’ll undertake a series of mini-projects based around the work you carry out in your workplace.
 This will enable you to apply your academic knowledge to your work and build up a portfolio of evidence to demonstrate that you meet various professionally-defined competencies.
 You'll be guided by one of our Learning Advisers.

 This class will further develop your skills in object-oriented programming and equip you with a practical knowledge of abstract data types.
 You’ll develop larger programs with specialised data structures using APIs from a specification.
 You’ll also acquire an analytical and empirical appreciation of the behaviour of algorithms and the use of data types.